EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 Running the games under emulators can reveal the lack of "throttling" in the game code.
 I know in MiniVMac you can dial the speed of the emulator down to represent the original hardware speed — and in that mode the games play just fine (or at least play just as they did back in the day).

-Below, in order of release, are the disk images included in this repository.
+Below, in order of release date, are the disk images included in this repository.

 ### Glider3Dev.dsk (Shareware version of Glider)